GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 if the intensity is negative, or lightened by sliding (*sv*) toward (:ref:`COLOR_HSV_MAX_SATURATION <COLOR_HSV_MAX_SATURATION>`, :ref:`COLOR_HSV_MAX_VALUE <COLOR_HSV_MAX_VALUE>`) if the illumination is positive.
-The extremes of the *s* and *v* are defined in the ``gmt.conf`` file and are usually chosen so the corresponding points are nearly black (*s = 1*, *v = 0*) and white (*s = 0*, *v = 1*).
+The extremes of the *s* and *v* are defined in the :doc:`gmt.conf` file and are usually chosen so the corresponding points are nearly black (*s = 1*, *v = 0*) and white (*s = 0*, *v = 1*).
 The reason this works is that the HSV system allows movements in color space which correspond more closely to what we mean by "tint" and